Medium format: Low-budget medium-format cameras

-While most professional medium-format cameras are expensive, some cheaper plastic imports, such as the Diana and Holga cameras, are gaining in popularity for their creative potential.
-In the past, these kinds of cameras have been referred to as toy cameras, but now they are considered a real creative alternative to professional medium-format cameras and are sought after for the unique experimental results they can create.
+While most professional medium-format cameras are expensive, some cheaper plastic imports, such as the Diana and Holga cameras, have attracted interest among photographers.
+In the past, these cameras were often referred to as toy cameras, but they are also used as an alternative to professional medium-format cameras because of the distinctive characteristics of images they produce.

 Lower cost medium-format cameras like the Diana F+ and Belair X 6-12 are sold through various outlets, including the Austrian Lomography company.
 In 2007, Lomography brought the 1960s Diana camera back to the market with the Diana F+ camera, a system camera that allows photographers to experiment with interchangeable lenses, flashes, and film backs.
 These cameras are characterized by their plastic lenses, light leaks that oddly colorize an image, extreme vignetting, and color saturation.
 While these elements can be considered as flaws to photographers seeking perfect images, many people enjoy the experimental results.
 Because of the popularity of the Lomography photographic style, medium-format photography has seen a resurgence with amateur photographers.

 Twin-lens reflex cameras (TLRs) and folders without the distortion and light leaks can be purchased on the used market in the same price range.
 The Chinese Seagull TLR and medium-format cameras from the former Soviet Union such as the Russian Lubitel and somewhat better made Ukrainian Kiev-Arsenal 60 and 88 are also available at moderate prices.
 These cameras can deliver quality images, although the lenses and camera bodies are not at the level of those from Swedish, German, and Japanese manufacturers.
 Depending on the condition of the camera, they can produce images ranging from the Lomographic style to images closer to their European and Japanese counterparts.
 In 2008 Lomography also reintroduced the previously discontinued Lubitel with the Lubitel 166+, a recreation of the original 1946 Lubitel camera with some new features including dual-format capability.

 Since 2014, Lomography has been producing its medium format version of the Soviet-original Lomo LC-A camera, the Lomo LC-A 120, as compact option for medium format photographers.

 Used folding cameras, TLRs, and box cameras are also an inexpensive option to shoot medium format.
 Many U.S.-made folders, including most of the mass-produced Kodak folders, use the discontinued 620 film requiring the user to respool 120 films or modify the film spool to fit.